Eddie Hearn: Povetkin is maybe tougher than Klitschko for Joshua

 “In my opinion, this is AJ’s toughest fight outside and maybe including Klitschko.
 It’s a tougher fight than maybe some of his future opponents.

 “It’s an opportunity to show he’s the best in the world,” he added.

 The pair trade blows at Wembley Stadium in front of a rumored crowd of 70,000+ live on DAZN in the United States.

 Joshua is a massive favorite, although the majority of punters are backing Povetkin to win.

 A victory for ‘AJ’ could mean an undisputed unification against the winner of Deontay Wilder v Tyson Fury, taking place on December 1.

-Fans can sign up for DAZN for only $9.99 per month – following a one-month free trial – by registering at DAZN.com or by downloading the DAZN app on a wide range of connected devices, including smart TVs, PCs, smartphones, tablets and game consoles.
+Fans can sign up for DAZN for only $9.99 per month – following a one-month free trial – by registering at DAZN.com or downloading the DAZN app on a wide range of connected devices, including smart TVs, PCs, smartphones, tablets, and game consoles.